donaldjnavarro/game-turntaking-fight/ideas.md

     - Preparation actions could have a "chance to display" that determines whether the opponent gets a message showing that you are using a preparation.
 This chance to display could introduce a subset of learnable skills for feinting and for avoiding telegraphing
 - What is the difference between taking wounds and taking vigor damage?
 - Should rest() provide chance for wound healing?
+- Should tryStun use the same wait() function to apply lag instead of its own custom approach?

 # TODO LIST
 - TODO: Add parameter that provides rest() a chance of multiple successes.